openturns/otfmi/doc/examples/doc_FieldFunction_example/GALLERY_HEADER.rst

 Run simulations with time-independent inputs
 ============================================

-If your model's inputs are time-independent scalars, you can handle it with an object `FMUPointToFieldFunction`.
+If your model's inputs are time-dependent variables, you can handle it with an object `FMUFieldFunction`.
-These examples below show you how to proceed.